Curriculum in Peace, War, and Defense

 Majoring in Peace, War, and Defense: Bachelor of Arts

-• Four courses (no more than three from any one discipline) from one of the following concentrations: the culture of peace and war, national and international defense and security, or the evolution of warfare
+Four courses from one of the following concentrations: the culture of peace and war, national and international defense and security, or the evolution of warfare

 The three concentrations consist of the following groups of courses: